AntoineBourin/frontend-technical-test/README.md

 ## API calls

-All API calls function are inside services/api folder.
+All API functions are inside services/api folder.
 The API server URL configuration is under environment variable as `NEXT_PUBLIC_SERVER_URL`